 He is the fourth best wrestler in the state in the 9 and under age division for the 92-lb. weight class.
 I couldn’t be more proud of him.
 He has taught me that the fear, pain, frustration, or disappointment is all in your head.
 It is within your power to realize that you can overcome it.

 This wrestling season also taught me another lesson.
 Adults also need to control their emotions to win on the mat and in life.

 High testosterone levels at wrestling tournaments should not be an excuse for inappropriate behavior.
 I saw how parents and coaches, driven by the desire to win, acted in shameful ways.

 Some coaches got kicked out for disrespecting referees, some parents for their obnoxious behavior.
 But the worst act that I witnessed was a coach, who was also the father of the wrestler, interrupting a match by picking up his son’s opponent by his back, the boy hanging like a rag doll, to then start choking him.
 The surreal scene quickly, and thankfully, was stopped by the referee, other coaches, and nearby parents.

 Winners and Losers

 Let’s not forget that in the end, when the whistle blows, it is over.
 And it is only a competition.

 The most gracious winners hug and pat their opponents on the back at the end of every match.
 They shake hands with the coaches and referees.
 And the most gracious losers walk away without holding a grudge against their opponent.
 Bitterness is a temporary taste that shouldn’t ruin life’s most precious moments.

-Make sure to listen to my podcast interview with Zach by clicking on the player at the top of the page!
+Make sure to listen to my podcast interview with Zach!

 Don’t miss out on any future content!
-Make sure you sign up to receive notifications of new blog posts and One Take podcast episodes by email.
-You can also sign up to receive new podcast episodes through iTunes by clicking here.
+Make sure you sign up to receive notifications of new blog posts by email.